dkramnik/Altium-Public/eos26_motherboard_basic/README.md

 ![](doc/PCBA_measure_adjust_IREF.jpg)

 [3] Probe between TP35 ("SHUNT") and TP30 ("OUT").
 Adjust potentiometer R13 (labeled "CML2CMOS IBIAS") to set the voltage across the CML2CMOS IBIAS shunt to 50mV.
-Note: this bias current increases when the CML2CMOS clock receiver is enabled (via scan chain).
-If scan chain tests work but the heater and ADC self-tests do not work, then investigate this bias current and make sure it increases when you think you are enabling the CML2CMOS clock receiver.
+Note: this bias current decreases (to around 30mV) when the CML2CMOS clock receiver is enabled (via scan chain).
+If scan chain tests work but the heater and ADC self-tests do not work, then investigate this bias current and make sure it decreases when you think you are enabling the CML2CMOS clock receiver.
 Also try increasing the bias current if it was set lower.

 ![](doc/PCBA_measure_adjust_CML2CMOS_IBIAS.jpg)